1. Jainism was founded by__________.

 Explanation: Akbar interacted with Jain monks like Hiravijaya Suri and respected Jain principles.

-92. Modern revival of Jain studies was led by:
+92. Modern revival of Jain studies was led by__________.

 A) British archaeologists